GSA-TTS/federal-website-standards/standards/site-search-draft.md

 ## How to implement

-- Use [Search.gov](http://Search.gov) for on-site search solutions or make sure your site can be indexed by Search.gov.
+- Use [Search.gov](http://Search.gov) for on-site search solutions, or make sure your site can be indexed by Search.gov.
 - Follow the [U.S. Web Design System (USWDS) guidance on search](https://designsystem.digital.gov/components/search/).
 - The search function should be a site-wide global search.
-When appropriate for your users, the search feature could search subsets of content (e.g., help, blog).
+When appropriate for your users, the search feature could search subsets of content (e.g., help, blog, videos).

 ## Read more